 On 11/11/15 they premiered their first feature documentary film, ‘Time is Art’, in a sold out NYC theater, which also features their music along with many other talented artists.

 Soul Technology, their second LP, continues to bring forth the same message of positive soul empowerment.
 With rave responses from indie music lovers, and the European underground music scene, their following continues to grow as people feel touched by their mission to celebrate the human soul and a conscious existence.
 Dream Circle believes that “art should ultimately disturb the comfortable and comfort the disturbed”.
-The Soul Technology Remixes, out at the end of November, feature remixes from all over the world including hip-hop, dub, reggae, house, drum & bass and other genre-defying styles.
+Their latest release, Soul Technology Remixes, features the talented rapper, Omboy Rome, and songs remixed by producers from all over the world from Malta to Estonia.